Ocean cruising in Singapore

 Discover the architecture

-Singapore has a hybrid selection of architecture, ranging from old colonial buildings and ancient religious temples to futuristic avant-garde constructions.
+Singapore has a hybrid selection of architecture to explore along a cruise, ranging from old colonial buildings and ancient religious temples to futuristic avant-garde constructions.
 Stroll along the Helix, a footbridge made from steel and glass that forms the shape of a double-helix, before making your way to Esplanade Theatre, the large, durian-shaped culture dome.
 For especially colourful photographs, stand outside the Thian Hock Keng Temple and admire its exquisite entrance.

 Go on safari

 Singapore has some wonderful river and night safaris available to cruisers who are keen to see the island’s spectacular wildlife.
 The Singapore Night Safari tour offers a once-in-a-lifetime tram ride through seven mock geographical regions, during which visitors can get unusually close to shy nocturnal animals.
 The “Creatures of the Night” feature showcases the particular skills of these night animals and the brand-new Wallaby Trail features wildlife of the Australian outback.
 Singapore’s River Safari offers boat rides around the nature park’s waterways to see manatees, monkeys, pandas and more.

 Everything you need to know about Asia cruises from Vietnam to Hong Kong

 Why you should cruise the epic Spice Route to Mumbai – the ultimate adventurer’s cruise package

 Why a Cruise is the Best Way to Experience India’s Wonders